clasimoes/nd00333-capstone/starter_file/README.md

-# Capstone - Azure Machine Learning Engineer
+# Capstone Project - Azure Machine Learning Engineer Nanodegree
 ### Clarisse Ribeiro

 In this project, we use the knowledge obtained in **Machine Learning Engineer with Microsoft Azure Nanodegree Program** to solve an interesting problem.